Frequently Asked Questions - Localscope

 We are open to integrate with navigation apps and would like to hear your suggestions about your preferred navigation app.
-Drop us an email at localscope+suggestions at cynapse.com with a request to integrate with your favorite navigation app and hopefully you will be able to use the feature in a future version.
+Connect with us to request integration with your favorite navigation app and you could use it in a future version.

 Localscope supports following 21 languages;

 - Chinese (Traditional)